fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 CMD ["serve", "build"]
 ```

-And then build `docker build -t hello-front .` and run it `docker run -p 5000:5000 hello-front`.
-The app will be available in http://localhost:5000.
+And then build _docker build -t hello-front ._ and run it _docker run -p 5000:5000 hello-front_.
+The app will then be available in http://localhost:5000.

 ### Using multiple stages

-While serve is a *valid* option we can do better.
+While serve is a <i>valid</i> option we can do better.
 With containers a good goal is to create the containers so that they do not contain anything irrelevant so that they have a small number of dependencies and are less likely to break or become vulnerable over time.

 Multi-stage builds are designed for splitting the build process into multiple stages.
 Conventional options for stages are build stage and test stage.

 With multi-stage builds a tried and true solution like [nginx](https://en.wikipedia.org/wiki/Nginx), can be used to serve static files without a lot of headache.
 The docker hub [page for nginx](https://hub.docker.com/_/nginx) tells us the required info to open the ports and "Hosting some simple static content".

 Let's use the previous Dockerfile but change the FROM to include the name of the stage:

+`Dockerfile`

 ```Dockerfile
 # The first FROM is now a stage called build-stage